-According to the Associated Press, Spc.
+According to the Associated Press (update: link no longer active), Spc.
 Dustin Chalker has filed suit alleging violations of religious freedom, including forced participation in public prayer sessions.

 The Army and Fort Riley claim that they do not condone religious discrimination, and yet, this seems to be precisely what is happening in these cases.
 Hall was allegedly threatened by his fellow soldiers and denied a promotion.
 Chalker has provided 18 examples, including military-sponsored programs, of the military forcing Christian extremist views on personnel.